Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Methodology

 \section{Methodology}

-To systematically investigate and measure the LLM's VOT, we adopt the full factorial design method.
-As illustrated in \Cref{fig:method}, our method includes three main phases: (1) designing a full factorial stated preference (SP) context; (2) collecting response data by prompting an LLM with the designed SP questions; and (3) calculating the VOT using statistical models and comparing the results with established human values.
-The three phases are elaborated in \Cref{subsec:design}, \cref{subsec:data}, and \Cref{subsec:vot}, respectively.
+To systematically investigate and measure the VOT of LLMs, we apply the classical stated preference (SP) survey method and treat the LLMs as survey respondents.
+Furthermore, to account for contextual impacts on VOT and test the sensitivity of LLM VOT in different contexts, we adopt the full factorial design method.
+As illustrated in \Cref{fig:method}, our method includes three main phases: (1) designing a full factorial for the SP survey context and questions; (2) collecting response data by prompting an LLM with the designed SP survey; and (3) calculating the VOT using statistical models and comparing the results with established human values.
+The three phases are elaborated in \Cref{subsec:design}, \Cref{subsec:data}, and \Cref{subsec:vot}, respectively.